GBieler/planetscale-dash/README.md

 # PlanetScale Query Runner

 A simple CLI tool to store, manage, and run PlanetScale (PostgreSQL) queries from the terminal.
-Define your queries once in a Python file, then execute them by name—results are automatically exported to CSV, or for write operations, committed to the database.
+Define your queries once in a Python file, then execute them by name.
+Results are automatically exported to CSV, or for write operations, committed to the database.

 ## Installation